xuangestallone/LBSC/README.md

 webcachesim_cli xxx LBSC 4294967296 --is_cost_size_sample=1 --cost_size_threshol=xx --is_dynamic_cost_size_threshold=1  #dynamic splitting method
 ```

 - Using optimization of outlier detection.
+Note that 'xxx' indicates the path of datasets
 ```
 webcachesim_cli xxx LBSC 4294967296 --is_optimize_train=1
 ```